-DigitME2 is based at the University of Central Lancashire (UCLan) campus in Burnley, East Lancashire.
-Burnley has a long heritage of manufacturing and tradition, the project is funded by the European Regional Development Fund (ERDF).
+DigitME2 is based at the University of Central Lancashire’s Burnley Campus in East Lancashire.
+Burnley has a long heritage of manufacturing and tradition.
+The project is funded by the European Regional Development Fund (ERDF) and delivered by UCLan.

 Who is it for?